ikerlorente11/counters/ARCHITECTURE.md

 - The home screen supports persisted list/grid layouts and direct drag-and-drop reordering.
 - The detail screen shows historical values and chart for one counter.
 - The edit route reuses a single form for create and update flows.
-- The topbar provides report, language, layout, and theme actions.
+- The topbar provides a hamburger button that opens the side menu drawer.
+- The side menu drawer consolidates all global settings: layout, theme, language, notifications, tap feedback, UI scale, report, and reset.

 ## Main modules